Financial Tools

 A small contribution that funds sick pay benefits.
 If you're ill for more than 14 days, social security covers part of your salary.

 Disclaimer: This calculator provides estimates based on standard Czech employment tax rules for 2025/2026.
 It does not account for additional deductions (pension savings, life insurance), child tax credits, or special circumstances.
-For personalized advice, book a free consultation.
+For personalized advice, get in touch.
 Learn more about our employer benefits services with our team.